ianreah/ianreah.github.com/_posts/2014-08-14-the-one-where-i-knock-out-another-coverflow.md

 The first was my Spotify App, [Spotify-LibBrowser](http://ianreah.com/Spotify-LibBrowser/).
 The Spotify App environment doesn't support CSS3 3D transforms so I wasn't able to give it the familiar [three-dimensional CoverFlow formation](http://en.wikipedia.org/wiki/Cover_Flow).

-I wanted to to see how it could be done with CSS3 3D transforms so next I made [this control](http://ianreah.com/CoverFlow/).
+I wanted to see how it could be done with CSS3 3D transforms so next I made [this control](http://ianreah.com/CoverFlow/).
 And then, just for fun, I implemented [the same thing in Silverlight](http://ianreah.com/CoverFlow/silverlight.html)!
 (I even wrote a [CodeProject article](http://www.codeproject.com/Articles/479137/A-Tale-of-Two-CoverFlows) about those last two.)